 These are among the reasons that SMEs wasted an estimated £1.6bn on foreign exchange in 2014.
-The sums being lost are all the more important in context of these businesses’ size.
+The sums being lost are all the more important in the context of these businesses’ size.
 They are not huge corporations that can simply absorb the blow.

 The problem cannot necessarily be solved by charging the customer in the SME’s currency either.
-Although, again, the exchange rate may fluctuate in the customer’s favour, it could just as easily fluctuate in favour of the vendor, causing unpleasant customer experience.
+Although again, the exchange rate may fluctuate in the customer’s favour, it could just as easily fluctuate in favour of the vendor, causing unpleasant customer experience.
 It also shifts the burden of responsibility for solving Forex issues to the customer.
 And it will cause the UK business to lose its competitive edge in contrast with local rivals.

 Factors involved in managing international invoicing